tecoevo/genedrives_mating/README.md

-### This code is associated with the paper "On the effect of mating complexity on gene drive dynamics".
+### This code is associated with the paper "The effect of mating complexity on gene drive dynamics".

 ## Overview ##